 100% Solar Adoption for New Construction

 New construction as part of the recovery will likely represent a significant growth in Los Angeles’ distributed generation.
-If homes are rebuilt with solar according to state requirements, net consumption in the Eaton Fire region can be entirely offset.
-Solar at a comparable per-building system size in the Palisades will substantially, but not entirely, offset consumption due to larger energy consumption per building.
+If homes are rebuilt with solar according to state requirements, net consumption will be close to zero.
+Larger per-building solar system sizes in the Palisades than Altadena are expected in order to offset consumption due to larger average electricity consumption per building.

 Estimated Annual Consumption (kWh) Relative to Pre-Fire Baseline* of Rebuilt Single Family Residences at 100% of Pre-Fire Floor Area